NREL/Keithley_GPT/README.md

 # Keithley_GPT: An open-source library for Keithley 2400 Series SMUs Control and Analysis

-Keithley_GPT is a Python library accompanied by a user-friendly GUI, designed for the control of Keithley 2400 series Source Measure Units (SMUs).
+Keithley_GPT is a Python library developed by ChatGPT-4 accompanied by a user-friendly GUI, designed for the control of Keithley 2400 series Source Measure Units (SMUs).

 ## Features